Cybersecurity

 Extended Detection And Response (XDR)

-No thanks to growing data breaches, security teams around the world are pressed to gain visibility of customer and enterprise data across applications, Cloud workloads, servers, networks, endpoints, and emails.
-The Extended Detection and Response (XDR) is rising in popularity as this technology can automatically collect data from multiple endpoints and compare them to allow faster threat detection and mitigation.
+No thanks to growing data breaches, security teams around the world are pressed to gain visibility.
+Not only for customer and enterprise data across applications, but Cloud workloads, servers, networks, endpoints, and emails.
+The Extended Detection and Response (XDR) is rising in popularity as this technology can automatically collect data from multiple endpoints and compare them.
+Furthermore, enhancing the speed of threat detection and mitigation.

 Getting this level of visibility across endpoints, cloud, and networks, and correlating threat intelligence across security products greatly enhances the degree of detection and response.